dustingetz/dustingetz.github.io/pages/I'm Dustin Getz, digital citizen.md

 public:: true

+- **I believe in excellence**, and I believe that many others do to.
 - I'm an independent CS researcher, turned entrepreneur.
-- I am the founder of [Hyperfiddle](https://www.hyperfiddle.net/), a "UI modeling language" for CRUD apps wrapped up into a notebook.
+- I am the founder of [Hyperfiddle](https://www.hyperfiddle.net/), a CRUD app notation and modeling language.
+To make Hyperfiddle powerful enough — and the bar is *uncompromising power* — we first had to solve the client/server data sync problem.
+So we also built Photon, a network-transparent programming language for full-stack web application development with compiler-managed reactive data sync.
-- Our long-term mission is to help people collaborate better/faster with software.
+- My long-term mission is to help people collaborate better/faster with software.
 The first step in this is to tame runaway complexity in today’s information systems.
 - ### Contact
 	- https://twitter.com/dustingetz (DMs welcome!)
 - ### Essays